 Cons of Machines

 - Boring?
 Compared to free weights, machines are often perceived as somewhat more boring to train with.
-Maybe it’s an effect from not seeing as clearly that you are actually lifting something, and neither seeing as clearly that you are lifting more than the last time, besides the placement of a small pin?
+Maybe it’s an effect from not seeing as clearly that you are actually lifting something, and neither seeing as clearly that you are lifting more than the last time, besides the placement of a small pin.

 Training with Free Weights: Pros and Cons

-Pros of Free Weights
+Benefits of Free Weights

 Cons of Free Weights